andreystroit3301/Arduino_Data_Structure_Lib/README.md

     - [ ] implement std::flat_multiset _(might not implement)_
     - [ ] implement std::span _(might not implement)_
     - [ ] implement std::mdspan _(might not implement)_
-- [ ] Need to add global iterator functions/algorithms
+- [X] Need to add global iterator functions/algorithms
-- [ ] Need to add container utility functions/algorithms with their respective specializations
+- [X] Need to add container utility functions/algorithms with their respective specializations
+- [ ] Implement the customizable reallocation functionality
 - [ ] Need to add arduino utility functions for faster IO read/write
-- [ ] I will try to make util/Utility.hpp and util/Type_Traits.hpp usable seperately (not sure if I can.
-Currently these files need to be used together to work properly)
 - [ ] Possibly will add internal comparator control functions
 - [ ] Need to add register/port control functions for abstraction
 - [ ] Possibly will add functions for faster pinMode _(if possible)_

+## What I'm currently working on:
+- [ ] Implement std::stack
+- [ ] Implement std::queue
+- [ ] Implement std::dequeue
+- [ ] Update main license along with NOTICE file
+- [ ] Update boilerplates on files that need it
+- [ ] Test the current file structure
+- [ ] Possibly add the <bits/stl_heap> header from libstdc++

 ## NOTICE/CAUTION:
 * This library is made in the Arduino IDE, so I'm not sure if it will work in other IDEs like PlatformIO